 Cyber breaches impact us all directly or indirectly.
 The best way of reducing them is to create a culture of cybersecurity awareness.
 Of course, these attacks will never go away, but we can strengthen an organization’s cybersecurity by working together.

-To learn more about how the human element is pivotal to cybersecurity, watch the on-demand webcast “Blending Culture and Technology to Optimize Security Outcomes”.
+To learn more about how the human element is pivotal to cybersecurity, register for Orange Cyberdefense’s webcast “Blending Culture and Technology to Optimize Security Outcomes” on 30 November 2021.